SeregaSE/basic-react-boilerplate/README.md

    </a>
 </p>

 Boilerplate helps you start writing react-redux apps fast and easy.
+I am trying to make simple tool without lots of libs and dependencies.
+I hope it will helps students or people who studying frontend development not to dive in deep of javascript mobules and libs.

 #### Quick start
 ```sh